Noncooperative Coordination for Decentralized Air Traffic Management: Introduction

 \section{Introduction}

-Air traffic management (ATM) has traditionally relied on centralized coordination, where a single authority enforces globally efficient decisions \cite{atm_central,atm_central_2,atm_problem_1,atm_problem_2_aam}.
-However, centralized architectures increasingly face structural limitations: Rising traffic density introduces scalability challenges \cite{atm_central_2, atm_problem_1}, which are further amplified in emerging traffic paradigms such as urban air mobility \cite{atm_problem_2_aam}.
+Air traffic management (ATM) has traditionally relied on centralized coordination, although operational authority is often distributed across local sectors, adjacent-sector coordination, and network-level traffic flow management \cite{atm_central,atm_central_2,atm_problem_1,atm_problem_2_aam}.
+This centralized structure has provided essential safety and coordination functions, but increasing traffic density introduces scalability challenges \cite{atm_central_2, atm_problem_1}, which are further amplified in emerging traffic paradigms such as urban air mobility \cite{atm_problem_2_aam}.
 Moreover, centralized systems may lack the flexibility and resilience required to adapt to disruptions and rapidly evolving operational environments \cite{cent_resilience_prob, cent_resilience_prob_2}.

 These limitations have motivated the development of decentralized ATM concepts, in which decision-making authority is distributed among multiple stakeholders \cite{atm_central_2, decent_intro, decent_intro_2}.
 In such settings, airlines, sectors, and regional authorities operate with local objectives, private cost structures, and limited willingness to share sensitive operational information.
 Consequently, system-level performance is no longer dictated by centralized optimization, but instead emerges from strategic interactions among stakeholders.